openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ##### Config Fields

 - Object Type (dropdown)
-- Allow ID to be omitted (dropdown/checkbox: yes/no)
+- Allow ID to be omitted (dropdown/checkbox: yes/no); when selected, the ID field becomes optional, otherwise it is a required field
-- Allow zero results (dropdown/checkbox: yes/no)
+- Allow zero results (dropdown/checkbox: yes/no); hen selected, if zero results are returned, the empty object `{}` is emitted, otherwise typically an error would be thrown

 ##### Input Metadata